sfsu-joseo/CSC645/labs/lab2/README.md

 Since in this lab you are not implementing the server socket, and do not know anything about the server acknowledges, you can assume that the server received your data when you see proof of it in the projector screen showing the server console log.

+Take into consideration that a client needs to be listening all the time for server responses even if the client did not send a request.
+Otherwise, the client program would be terminated and therefore its connection to the server would be automatically closed by the client program.
+How can we implement the client to be in listening mode all the time?
+Hint: try to put clientsocket.recv() in a forever loop, and only break it when there is no more data comming from the server.

 ## Testing you client socket